R3ZV/toshokan/README.md

 - [ ] Accept / Deny the application of a user
 - [x] Update book information
 - [x] Add / Delete books
-- [ ] Confirm or Deny the return of a book